 About

-After completing an engineering degree at the Free University of Brussels, Caroll followed her true calling and studied jazz and composition at the Guildhall School of Music and Drama in London, graduating magna cum laude in 1998.
+After completing an engineering degree at the Free University of Brussels, she chose to fully dedicate herself to music and studied jazz and composition at the Guildhall School of Music and Drama in London, graduating magna cum laude in 1998.
+With roots in both classical and jazz traditions, she developed a unique artistic voice — lyrical, cinematic and deeply personal.

-Known for her elegant stage presence and expressive voice, she performs internationally with a variety of ensembles, from intimate trios to large festival stages.
+Known for her elegant stage presence and expressive voice, she performs internationally in a variety of settings, from intimate trio performances to major festival stages.
+Her artistry moves effortlessly across languages and genres, always seeking that delicate point where word becomes sound and emotion becomes music.

 “You can’t just sit there and wait for people to give you that golden dream.
 You’ve got to get out there and make it happen for yourself.” — Diana Ross